-This tutorial will show you how to set up a TLS/SSL certificate from Let’s Encrypt on an Ubuntu 14.04 server running Apache as a web server.
-We will also cover how to automate the certificate renewal process using a cron job.
+This tutorial will show you how to set up a TLS/SSL certificate from Let’s Encrypt on an Ubuntu 16.04 server running Apache as a web server.

 SSL certificates are used within web servers to encrypt the traffic between the server and client, providing extra security for users accessing your application.
 Let’s Encrypt provides an easy way to obtain and install trusted certificates for free.

 In order to complete this guide, you will need:

 When you are ready to move on, log into your server using your sudo-enabled account.

 Let’s Encrypt certificates are fetched via client software running on your server.
 The official client is called Certbot, and its developers maintain their own Ubuntu software repository with up-to-date versions.
 Because Certbot is in such active development it’s worth using this repository to install a newer version than Ubuntu provides by default.